When Are Smart Grid Standards Ready to Deploy?

 One of the most critical issues for utilities and vendors is understanding when the industry can expect the products based on a standard to be ready to deploy.
 When will products be certified?
 Are certified products really interoperable without extensive custom integration?

 The Smart Grid Interoperability Panel’s Catalog of Standards (CoS) is intended to help answer these questions.
-The Catalog is an extensive, multi-year effort on the part of the Smart Grid Interoperability Panel to identify, evaluate and approve smart grid standards for inclusion in the official SGIP Catalog.
+The Catalog is an extensive, multi-year effort on the part of the Smart Grid Interoperability Panel to identify, evaluate and approve smart grid testing standards for inclusion in the official SGIP Catalog.
 While the Catalog is not an official document of the US Government, it does represent the best collective wisdom of the industry as represented in the SGIP.

 The Catalog is a compendium of standards and practices considered to be relevant for the development and deployment of a robust, interoperable, and secure Smart Grid.
 Though standards facilitate interoperability, they rarely, if ever, cover all levels of agreement and configuration required in practice.
 As a part of its work program, the SGIP has defined a testing and certification program, SGIP TCC IPRM that, if applied to the equipment, devices, and systems built to the standards listed in the Catalog, will improve the probability that products “certified” for a standard are interoperable with one another.